“The costs of poor quality are tangible; they will cost you customers and money, and ultimately affect the success of your business.”

 Keeping in view the varying types of client requirements, GoodCore offers multiple engagement models that clients can choose from.
-These include a Fixed Price Model, Time-and-Materials Model, Dedicated Team Model, and a Hybrid Model.
+These include a Fixed Price Model, Time-and-Materials Model, Dedicated Team Model, and Hybrid Model.

 Fixed Cost Model

 This model is suitable for smaller projects that do not have a well-defined vision.
 It splits the development process into smaller fixed-cost/fixed-time phases (e.g. one month long).
-It allows you to review the deliverables of each phase before deciding the budget for the following phase.
+It allows you to review the deliverables of each phase before deciding on the budget for the following phase.